Assumption College San Lorenzo: Architecture and culture

-A vast and stately school with manicured gardens, lush plants and numerous trees, the Assumption Convent had school buildings in the neo-Gothic style which had high-ceilings and arcades.
-Possessing a very French, feminine aura, the convent school sported arched windows and corridors, partly hidden floral medallions, (specifically the fleur-de-lys common to the other French girls' school, Saint Paul University Manila), and even a lagoon with boats.
+A vast and stately school with manicured gardens and other greenery, the Assumption Convent had school buildings in the neo-Gothic style which had high-ceilings and arcades.
+Similar to other French girls’ schools, the building sported arched windows and corridors, partly hidden floral medallions, (specifically the fleur-de-lys common to the other French girls' school, Saint Paul University Manila), and even a lagoon with boats.

 The Herran Assumption also featured one of the most impressive school chapels in Manila.
 Neo-Gothic in design, the chapel featured arched, stained-glass windows and a comparatively small Gothic main altar.
 Students of the Herran campus still observed older practises of the Catholic Church, with students made to genuflect upon entering any place where the Blessed Sacrament was kept.
 In those days, students also signed for fifteen-minute shifts for the adoration of the Blessed Sacrament and they were excused from class while doing the Adoration.
 In the afternoons, the students with lacy white mantillas on their heads, filled the chapel for common adoration, ending the day with singing the Tantum Ergo.

-There were also the very distinct things done within the walls of the school that through the decades would have the virtual label of "Assumption".
+Throughout the decades, certain unique activities and traditions emerged within the school's walls, earning the virtual label of "Assumption."
 There were the Assumption tarts (triangular tarts topped with guava jelly), and the Assumption siomai, beloved by students because of how it tasted like those made by Ma Mon Luk, a famous noodle shop.
 There was also Assumption cottage pie, ground meat topped with mashed potatoes served at the refectory.
 Students wore the distinct Assumption uniform of a tartan skirt (the fabric of which was first imported from France), sailor-collared shirts and a pin with a gold-coloured school seal.
 The lace-filled immaculately white uniforms called "gala dress" were reserved for more formal occasions such as Mass and Graduation Rites.
 Visiting guests had to contend themselves of speaking with the students in a parlour.

 Students played a ball game they called bataille and were taught to curtsy before nuns, specifically the Mother Superior whom they were taught to address as "Notre Mère" ("our mother").
 A lasting hallmark of an "Old Girl" is the school's conspicuous penmanship known as "Assumption Script".
 Letters are distinctly long with sharp elongated points, it is a precise cursive, with flourished majuscules and jagged tails.
 It was a source of pride, according to Gonzalez, and a way of immediately identifying an Herran Assumptionista.